zohaibshahzadTO/Super-Mario-Bros.-Memory-Game/README.md

 If you take a look at the script.js file at this commit, you'll see that all we did was add a section to the DOM.

 Now we want to get the images to display on the front end.
 We’ll loop through each item in cardsArray with forEach(), create a new card div for each object, and set the data-name attribute and background-image style property of the div.
 We will then append that div to the grid.
 This will give us 12 divs in total.

+So, what’s the point of the data-name attribute?
+Data attributes allow us to store extra data in an HTML element.
+Any non-standard attribute should begin with data-.

+At the end, each div (card) in the grid will look something like this :

+<b><div class="card" data-name="shell" style="background-image: url("img/blueshell.png");"></div></b>

+# Duplicate the cards to have 2 sets of 12